-1) a copy of the issuer’s registration certificate or a similar document which certifies the legal status of the issuer (fact of registration);
+1) a copy of the issuer’s registration certificate or a similar document that certifies the legal status of the issuer (fact of registration);

-2) a copy of Articles of Association of the issuer;
+2) a copy of the Articles of Association of the issuer;

-3) a copy of resolution on issuance of debt securities and submission of the listing application taken by the authorised management body of the issuer;
+3) a copy of the resolution on the issuance of debt securities and submission of the listing application taken by the authorized management body of the issuer;

-4) a prospectus registered with the Financial and Capital Market Commission or an offering document;
+4) a prospectus registered with the Bank of Latvia or an offering document;

-5) copies of audited annual reports for the last 2 years; and
+5) copies of audited annual reports for the last two years; and

 6) if an agreement with a member of Nasdaq Riga on market making for the securities of the issuer has been concluded, the information about the conclusion of the agreement and a description of the main provisions of the agreement.